 - Misery Poker: Against Davan from Something*Positive, during a crossover.

 - Only Six Faces: Possibly why the art on Punch An' Pie is done by another artist- most of the female characters had identical faces with different hair.
 Their boss Dawna looked like all the other females, until Punch An' Pie revealed her to be older and much heavier.

 - Of Corsets Sexy: Kestrel and Shannon go shopping for these in an early arc.

 - Spin-Off: Angela goes on to Punch an' Pie.

-- Spork: The Grammar Spork(tm) — just ten pounds of pressure and you'll no longer be troubled by bad grammar and atrocious spelling!
+- Spork: In universe, there's an infomercial for The Grammar Spork(tm) — just ten pounds of pressure and you'll no longer be troubled by bad grammar and atrocious spelling!

 - To the Batpole!: Kestrel has an... interesting theory on this◊.